emanuelemengoli/instinct-jcas-simulator/README.md

 # instinct-jcas-simulator

-Software tool to evaluate the interplay between Communication and Sensing in Joint Communication and Sensing (JCAS) networks.
-Part of the SNS 6G Instinct European project.
+Software tool to evaluate the interplay between Communication and Sensing in large scale Joint Communication and Sensing (JCAS) networks.

+## About

+This simulator is part of the research activities in the **SNS 6G Instinct** European project, focusing on exploring the synergy between communication and sensing in next-generation JCAS networks.
+For more details, see the full project plan at [Instinct Joint Sensing and Communication](https://www.barkhauseninstitut.org/en/instinct-joint-sensing-and-communication-for-future-connectivity)

 ## Getting Started